Aider-AI/aider/docs/benchmarks.md

 The file should be
 formatted with normal markdown triple-backtick fences, inlined with the rest of its response text.

-This format is very similar to how ChatGPT returns code snippets during normal chats, except with the addition of a filename right before the opening triple backticks.
+This format is very similar to how ChatGPT returns code snippets during normal chats, except with the addition of a filename right before the opening triple-backticks.

 ````
 Here is the updated copy of your file demo.py: